 In one of the historic cottages at Chautauqua (a historic district at the foot of the Flatirons) is this charming little shop, open from May through September.
 The General Store is steps away from Boulder’s most popular hiking area, Chautauqua Trail Head, and serves up a mean latte, fragrant local teas, ice cream and other yummy treats, great for a pre- or post-hike pick-me-up.

 Coffee and chocolate, anyone?
-This local chocolatier is stocked, floor to ceiling, with mind-blowing confections, and they also have a full espresso bar.
-Opt for a creamy-dreamy mocha, or forget coffee altogether and go all in with a cup of Piece, Love and Chocolate's famous sipping chocolate.
+Local chocolatier Piece, Love & Chocolate is stocked floor to ceiling with mind-blowing confections, and they also have a full espresso bar.
+Opt for a creamy-dreamy mocha, or forget coffee altogether and go all in with a cup of their famous sipping chocolate.
 If you'd like to add some carbs to the mix, grab a chocolate croissant with your café at Le French Café, which is run by a French native and is authentically delicious.

 Boulder tastemakers Lon and Lauren McGowan are the geniuses behind the Alpine Modern gift shop, magazine and cafe trifecta in Boulder — each offering a unique take on modern mountain living.
-Stop in the Hill location of their coffee shop was named one of The Best Places to Buy Coffee in the World by the Financial Times.
+The Hill location of their coffee shop was named one of The Best Places to Buy Coffee in the World by the Financial Times.
 Stop in for scrumptious avocado toast and a finely crafted espresso drink.
 Another option: While Red Rock Coffeehouse is tucked safely inside an unsuspecting strip mall, the walls are covered in jaw-dropping nature photography and the super-friendly staff is always a breath of fresh air.

-A happy marriage of Colorado-roasted coffee and insanely delicious baked goods (you gotta try the Old B. cookie) make this tiny shop on the West End of Pearl Street a go-to for neighbors and those finishing hikes in the nearby foothills.
-Kick back in Spruce Confection's lovely courtyard on a sunny day and enjoy the people watching.
+A happy marriage of Colorado-roasted coffee and insanely delicious baked goods (you've gotta try the Old B. cookie) make this tiny shop on the West End of Pearl Street a go-to for neighbors and those finishing hikes in the nearby foothills.
+Kick back in Spruce Confections' lovely courtyard on a sunny day and enjoy the people watching.
 There's a North Boulder location to explore, too.
 Coffee shop and artisan bakery Dry Storage is on a mission to change the way people think about grains.
 Through heirloom, organic and regenerative practices they bring tasty and healthy baked goods to their menu, along with all the coffee standards and favorites.

 Did you know Boulder is home to a hand-carved Persian teahouse, North America's largest tea factory that you can tour, and a pretty serious tea obsession, in general?
 Get more information on this Tea Tasting in Boulder page.